VictorTaelin/WebMonkeys/README.md

 You can also define libs, write to many indices in a single call, and work with raw Uint32 buffers if you wish to.
 For more details, please check the [`examples`](https://github.com/MaiaVictor/WebMonkeys/tree/master/examples) directory.

+### Performance and debugging tips

+- A single monkey can write to multiple places.
+If you need to fill an array of 100 numbers, you could use 100 monkeys writing to 1 index each, or 10 monkeys writing to 10 indices each.
+What is faster will depend on your application.

+- While CPU/GPU bandwidth is huge those days, it still takes time to communicate data between them.
+Whenever possible, reduce your calls to `set/get`, and keep things internal to the GPU.
+For example, if you need to move data between two arrays, this - `monkeys.work(16, "target(i) := source(i);")` - is much faster than this: `monkeys.set("target", monkeys.get("source"))`.

+- The first call to `monkeys.work(count, someTask)` is slow due to program compilation, but every call after that is fast.
+That is for two reasons: 1.
+WebMonkeys caches shaders so that, when you call `task` with a repeated source code, it just recovers the previously compiled program; 2.
+JS engines keep strings hashed, so, that retrieval can be done in O(1).
+In other words, it is perfectly reasonable to call `monkeys.work(n, bigSourceCode)` inside your animation loop (as long as `bigSourceCode` doesn't change).

+- Remember you can't have setters (`foo(i) := v;`) in the middle of your program.
+They must be at the end.
+If you're having weird WebGL errors, it could be WebMonkeys's fault.
+Due to its very simple parser, sometimes it fails to separate the program body from the list of setters.
+Usually, just adding an extra line with a commented semicolon (`//;`) between your program and your setters solves it.

+- Use `monkeys.clear("nums", 0)` rather than `monkeys.work(numsLength, "nums(i) := 0;")`.

 ### vs WebGL

 The only reliable way to access the GPU on the browser is by using WebGL.
 Since it wasn't designed for general programming, doing it is very tricky.
 For one, the only way to upload data is as 2D textures of pixels.
 Even worse, your shaders (programs) can't write directly to them; you need to, instead, render the result using geometrical primitives.
 You're, thus, in charge of converting JS numbers (IEEE 754 floats) to pixels, projecting them to/from 2D textures and using proper geometries to render the results on the right places.
 You must also deal with aliasing/blurring, rounding, and loss of precision.
 It is a very delicate job with many small details that could go wrong and no satisfactory way of debugging.
 WebMonkeys takes care of all that for you, abstracting the overcomplication away and making the power of the GPU as easily accessible as possible, with a very simple API based on array reads and writes.